ksu-cs-textbooks/cis400/content/0-forward/07-syllabus.md

 * **Virtual Office Hours:** By appointment via [Zoom](ksu.zoom.us).
 Schedule a meeting via email or RocketChat

 ### Preferred Methods of Communication:
-* **Chat:** Quick questions via Rocket Chat are the preferred means of communication.
+* **Chat:** Quick questions via Discord are the preferred means of communication.
 Questions whose answers may benefit the class I would encourage you to post in the` #cis400` channel, as this keeps a public history your classmates can review.
-More personal questions should be direct messaged to `@nhbean`.
+More personal questions should be direct messaged to `@Nathan Bean`.
 * **Email:** For questions outside of this course, email to nhbean@ksu.edu is preferred.
 * **Phone/Text:** 785-483-9264 _Emergencies only!_ I will do my best to respond as quickly as I can.